SyedaAimanAli/AIAgents/README.md

-Here you go — a **clean, polished, professional README.md** designed exactly for a GitHub project.
-It presents your multi-agent pipeline, ADK integration, Flask UI, and features in a way that looks impressive and “portfolio-ready”.

-You can copy–paste **as is** into your repo.

----

 # Multi-Agent Automated Data Analysis Pipeline

 ### End-to-End Analysis • Business Insights • PDF Reporting • Flask UI • ADK (Gemini) Enhanced